This section serves as a reminder that a VOPE may need an annual operating budget as well as project-specific budgets for special projects.

 A budget is simply an estimate of income and expenditure for a set period of time.
 This financial document is used to project future income and expenses and provides an estimate of whether the VOPE can continue to operate with its projected income and expenses.

 A VOPE should prepare an annual budget to maintain control of the VOPE's finances.
 It enables planning and communication on how the VOPE plans to use the money received from members and donors.
 The budget includes the projected income and projected expenses for future periods.
 Actual income and expenses are monitored against the budget figures as the year progresses.

 You may prepare your budget using paper and pencil, spreadsheet programs (e.g. Excel) or a financial application.
-If you do not have financial software, make use of the many budget templates available, for example the Microsoft office and Google docs templates.
+If you do not have financial software, make use of the many budget templates available, for example the Microsoft office (included as a resource) and Google docs templates.